Vij5 ambassador Edwin Pelser

 Photography: Vij5

-For 12 years, Edwin Pelser has had an interior design store in The Hague that bears the same name as himself.
+Edwin Pelser has had an interior store in The Hague for twelve years that bears the same name as himself.
 Here he not only sells products, but also stories.
-Edwin is one of the ambassadors of our products, as they have been included in his offerings since the very beginning.
+Edwin is one of the ambassadors of our products, which have been included in his range since the very beginning.

 "If the story behind a product is expressive, it makes people find it interesting for a long time."